-Together with the Studio Føy design studio, we have been awarded support by Design and Architecture Norway (DOGA) via the Norwegian Ministry of Culture and Equality.
+Together with Studio Føy design studio, we have been awarded support by Design and Architecture Norway (DOGA) via the Norwegian Ministry of Culture and Equality.
 This support was awarded for the updating of our portfolio and the development of an entirely new series in line with our new knowledge of universal design.

 Vestre has always had breadth in the solutions we offer, ensuring that they are suitable for use by people with a wide variety of different needs.
-However, we have now delved into both updated and detailed knowledge in order to establish an even more specific and clear framework.
+However, we have now delved into both updated and detailed knowledge to establish an even more specific and clear framework.

 Together with Studio Føy, we have sought to create a new Vestre standard for universal design.
-The regulations and recommendations regarding universal design that apply to outdoor furniture are many, unclear and convoluted to track down, and they can also vary from country to country.
+The regulations and recommendations regarding universal design that apply to outdoor furniture are many, unclear, and convoluted to track down, and they can also vary from country to country.
 Studio Føy and Vestre have therefore carried out a major preliminary project where we looked at Vestre’s five main markets.
 The aim was to map the applicable regulations in each market, so that we can more readily ensure that our products are universally designed.
 Specialist professionals have been involved in the project and we have brought in recommendations from standards in the five markets.

 The preliminary project has resulted in a richly illustrated report.
 This report acts like a reference work and a guide, both internally and for our designers, in our development of new products or when we update existing furniture series.
-Based on our findings in the various markets, we have summarised Vestre's new universal design standard.
+Based on our findings in the various markets, we have summarized Vestre's new universal design standard.
 This is a standard which will fulfil the recommendations applicable to all our main markets wherever possible.